-Each Fund may enter into swaps referencing its Index or particular futures contracts comprising its Index.
+Each Fund may enter into swaps referencing its benchmark or particular futures contracts comprising its benchmark.
 Swaps are contracts between two parties who agree to exchange the returns on, among other things, a particular predetermined security, commodity, interest rate or index for a fixed or floating rate of return with reference to a predetermined notional amount of money.
 The Funds trade swaps that are not cleared by a clearinghouse.
 There are no limitations on the percentage of its assets a Fund may invest in swaps with a particular counterparty.
 A swap counterparty or affiliate thereof may be an Authorized Participant or shareholder of one or more Funds.
 Swap agreements do not have uniform terms.
-A swap counterparty may have the right to close out a Fund's position due to the occurrence of certain events (for example, if a counterparty is unable to hedge its obligations to a Fund, or if the Fund defaults on certain terms of the swap agreement, or if there is a material decline in the Fund's benchmark on a particular day) and request immediate payment of amounts owed by the Fund under the agreement.
-If the level of a Fund's benchmark has a dramatic intraday move, the terms of the swap agreement may permit the counterparty to immediately close out a transaction with the Fund at a price set by the counterparty, which may not represent fair market value.
-A swap counterparty may also have the right to close out a Fund's position for no reason, in some cases with same day notice.
-The valuation method used to calculate NAV or errors in calculation of a Fund's NAV may cause the Fund's NAV to be overstated or understated and may affect the performance of the Fund and the value of an investment in the Shares.
+A swap counterparty may have the right to close out a Fund's position due to the occurrence of certain events (for example, if a counterparty is unable to hedge its obligations to a Fund, or if the Fund defaults on certain terms of the swap agreement, or if there is a material decline in the Fund's benchmark has a dramatic intraday move, the terms of the swap agreement may permit the counterparty to immediately close out a transaction with the Fund at a price set by the counterparty, which may not represent fair market value.
+A swap counterparty may also have the right to close out a Fund's NAV to be overstated or understated and may affect the performance of the Fund and the value of an investment in the Shares.